 *We realize some of the images do not include the Multilift.
 Although we hope to show the relevance of our equipment to any project, we felt as though the scope of the project required even more focus than our attempt at a sales pitch.
 (Non-Multilift) Picture credit: WorcesterMag.com

 Kenco PL2250 Pipe Lifts are being used on the largest project currently underway in Colombia, South America.
 This is the first project where they have laid this size of pipe in Colombia utilizing the Surelock mechanical pipe joint system.
 Butler Tech has been contracted for the project, and they are seen in the photos working near the coastal village of Tolu.

-Gabe Guevara of Surelock had this to say about our product: ‘Thought you might to see your Pipe Lifts in action.
+Gabe Guevara of Surelock had this to say about our pipe lifting tongs: ‘Thought you might to see your Pipe Lifts in action.
 They work great.
 Best and safest lifts we’ve ever used.
-These lifts have increased our productivity by more than 25%, and we’ve received praise from our client for the safety and ease of operation.
+These pipe lifts in Columbia project have increased our productivity by more than 25%, and we’ve received praise from our client for the safety and ease of operation.
 We are extremely proud of these lifts.’